PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas-gsoc2024.md

 9.  **Difficulty:** Medium
 10. **Impact Definition:** Core development, Risky/Exploratory

-### User Task Management

-1. **Description:** The oversight of an organization's volunteer activities is an important part of an administrator's role.
-These lightweight project management features will facilitate improved coordination within membership.
-2. **Expected Outcomes:**
-   1. _Action Items_ : We need a way to manage the assignment of tasks to Users.
-These may or may not be related to events.
-API support for this feature has already been implemented via this [Talawa API issue](https://github.com/PalisadoesFoundation/talawa-api/issues/1595)

-        The challenge will be in creating an intuitive UI/UX to make this feature desirable.
-This would include screens for:
-       1. Sortable, editable tabular lists of action items assigned `to me` and `by me` showing the most important summary fields in the database schema.
-       2. CRUD activities for action items

-      The management of Action Items related to events must be intuitive too, possibly with the creative use of filters.
-   2. _Event Agendas_ : Community based organizations will often need to have agendas for their events.
-Reasons for this requirement would include:
-       1. The order of ceremony for a wedding
-       2. Agendas for committee meetings

-       We need the ability to make events have agendas.
-This would include screens for: API support for this feature has already been implemented via this [Talawa API issue](https://github.com/PalisadoesFoundation/talawa-api/issues/1588).
-Desirable features include:

-       1. CRUD activities for event agendas
-       4. When the first section is created, all existing agenda items must be tied to it while maintaining the agenda item order.
-       5. Changing the sequencing of an agenda section must not alter the sequencing of the agenda items within each section.
-       6. Changing the sequencing of agenda items must not alter:
-           1. The sequencing of sections
-           2. The sequencing of any other sections should other sections exist

-       The challenge will be in creating an intuitive UI/UX to make this feature desirable with drag and drop capabilities where applicable.

-   4. _Other_ :
-      1. You will need to write valid tests for this work
-      2. You may want to add features to one or more repositories to facilitate your idea.

-3. **Repos to update:** Talawa, Talawa-API, Talawa-Admin
-4. **Skills Required:** Code stacks related to repos above.
-See introduction section.
-5. **Depends on Project:** N/A
-6. **Project Size:** 350 hours (Large)
-7. **Possible Mentors:** TBD
-8.  **Difficulty:** Medium
-9.  **Impact Definition:** Core development, Risky/Exploratory

 ### Self Hosted Chat and Notifications

 1. **Description:** The Talawa apps are closely coupled with cloud services which creates operational concerns.